Aji de gallina

 Salt and pepper to taste

-In a pot, boil the 2 cups of vegetable mix with the chicken breast, bay leaf, and a pinch of salt.
-When the chicken is cooked, set it aside, let it cool, and shred it.
+In a pot, boil the 2 cups of vegetable mix with the hen breast, bay leaf, and a pinch of salt.
+Once the chicken is cooked, set it aside to cool, then shred it.

-Break the bread into pieces, soak it in the milk, and blend it.
+Cut the bread, soak it in milk, and blend it until smooth.

-In a saucepan, heat the oil, and sauté the onion, garlic, yellow ají, cumin, and turmeric.
-Add a few spoonfuls of the broth in which you cooked the chicken, stirring until well combined.
+In a pot, sauté the oil, onion, garlic, yellow chili paste, cumin, and turmeric.
+Add a few tablespoons of the chicken broth used earlier.
+Stir until the mixture is well combined.

-Add the milk mixture, stirring and cooking on low heat.
-Then, add the shredded chicken, pecans, and Parmesan cheese, and mix well.
+Add the blended milk mixture, stir, and let it cook over low heat.
+Then, add the shredded hen, pecans, and Parmesan cheese, and mix well.

-After a few minutes, when the mixture becomes creamy, turn off the heat and serve with boiled potato slices.
+After a few minutes, once the mixture has reached a creamy consistency, turn off the heat and serve with slices of boiled potato.

-Cocina Peruana: Historia, Cultura y Sabores by Sara Beatriz Guardia, USMP
+COCINA PERUANA, Historia, Cultura y Sabores AUTOR: Sara Beatriz Guardia USMP